lukelovekin/T2A1_Workbook/README.md

 Complete and detailed description of the structural aspects of the relational database model

+## Intengrity Aspects of the Relational Database Model

 Q10	Describe the integrity aspects of the relational database model.
 Your description should include information about the types of data integrity and how they can be enforced in a relational database.
 100-200
 Describes the integrity aspects of the relational database model